Doctor Who series 8: Broadcast

 Series 8 was initially slated to be broadcast starting in the late summer of 2014, with Steven Moffat acknowledging this likelihood in July 2013, prior to the announcement of Peter Capaldi's casting.
 In September however it was suggested that the broadcast date would likely be pushed back to the third quarter of 2014, which would tie in with the production starting in January 2014 and typically lasting up to 9 months before the transmission of the first episode.
 It was also suggested that the series would be a twelve rather than thirteen episode run.
 In an October 2013 interview, Steven Moffat said that there would be at least 13 episodes in the series.

 In February 2014, Ben Wheatley, director of the first two episodes, stated that his episodes would begin airing in the summer of 2014.

 At the final 50th anniversary event at the BFI in December 2013, Steven Moffat confirmed that the series would contain 13 episodes and would be broadcast in the second half of 2014.
 He also stated that it would not be split into two parts, instead being transmitted continuously.
 Moffat also announced that this would be the standard broadcast format for future series.
 A teaser trailer released on 23 May 2014 revealed that the eighth series would air in August 2014.
 An extended teaser released on 27 June 2014 showed the airdate to be 23 August 2014.

 The first episode, "Deep Breath", had its world premiere on 7 August 2014, at the Cardiff visit on the World Tour.
 Following additional preview screenings at other World Tour visits, the story also received a worldwide cinema release at participating cinemas on 23 August 2014, the same day as its television broadcast.

 "Dark Water" and "Death in Heaven" received a 3D cinematic release on 15 and 16 September 2015.

 BBC America in the United States aired the series the same day as the United Kingdom, and in Canada, it was aired on Space, the science fiction/fantasy channel.
 ABC TV in Australia aired the series live with the UK.

+Documentary series

+Doctor Who Extra is a documentary series created by the BBC as a complement to the Doctor Who series.
+Originally released following episodes during the eighth series of the show, the series documented behind the scenes information for the series and included many interviews with cast members.
+The series would continue into the show's ninth series.